This document specifies the interface between a single lifecycle and one or more buildpacks.

 The lifecycle MUST NOT include any changes in this map that are output by optional buildpacks that returned non-zero exit statuses.

-The final Build Plan is the complete combined map that includes the output of the final /bin/detect
+The final Build Plan is the complete combined map that includes the output of the final /bin/detect executable.

-The lifecycle MAY execute each /bin/detect
+The lifecycle MAY execute each /bin/detect within a group in parallel.

-MUST block until the previous /bin/detect
+Therefore, reading from stdin in /bin/detect MUST block until the previous /bin/detect in the group closes stdout.

-for all buildpacks in a group on a common stack.
+The lifecycle MUST run /bin/detect for all buildpacks in a group on a common stack.

-The lifecycle MUST fail detection if any of those buildpacks does not list that stack in buildpack.toml
+The lifecycle MUST fail detection if any of those buildpacks does not list that stack in buildpack.toml.

-files that buildpacks may use to optimize the build and export phases.
+The purpose of analysis is to retrieve <launch>/<layer>.toml files that buildpacks may use to optimize the build and export phases.

-file represents a remote filesystem layer that the buildpack may keep, replace, or remove during the build phase.
+Each <launch>/<layer>.toml file represents a remote filesystem layer that the buildpack may keep, replace, or remove during the build phase.

 The lifecycle SHOULD attempt to locate a reference to an OCI image from a previous build that: